 Inheritance Tax in the UK

 In the UK, inheritance tax is a significant consideration for couples, particularly those with mixed nationalities.
-The UK spouse exemption for inheritance tax is unlimited where spouses share the same domicile.
-However, where the deceased spouse is UK domiciled and the survivor is not, the spouse exemption is limited to £325,000 (subject to tax treaties).
+Where both spouses are UK-domiciled, the spouse exemption for IHT is unlimited — meaning any amount can pass between them free of IHT.
+However, where the deceased spouse is UK-domiciled and the surviving spouse is non-UK-domiciled, the spouse exemption is capped at the nil rate band (currently £325,000).
+Anything above this amount passing to the non-domiciled spouse is subject to IHT at 40%.

 Cross-Border Taxation Issues

-Cross-border taxation issues arise when assets are located in different countries or when spouses have different nationalities and domiciles.
-This can lead to double taxation, where the same asset is taxed in two different jurisdictions.
-For mixed-nationality couples, understanding the tax treaties between the UK and other relevant countries is vital to avoid or minimize double taxation.
+Cross-border taxation issues arise when assets are located in different countries or when spouses have different domicile statuses.
+This can lead to double taxation, where the same assets are taxed in two different jurisdictions.
+For mixed-nationality couples, understanding whether a double taxation treaty exists between the UK and the other relevant country is vital to avoid or minimise double taxation.

-By carefully considering these factors and seeking professional advice, mixed-nationality couples can navigate the complexities of inheritance tax and cross-border taxation, ensuring that their estate is planned effectively to benefit their heirs and minimize potential disputes.
+By carefully considering these factors and seeking specialist advice from a solicitor experienced in cross-border estate planning, mixed-nationality couples can navigate the complexities of inheritance tax and cross-border taxation, ensuring that their estate is planned effectively to benefit their heirs and minimise potential disputes.
+As Mike Pugh says, “The law — like medicine — is broad.
+You wouldn’t want your GP doing surgery.”
+Cross-border IHT planning is a specialist area, and the cost of not getting specialist advice is almost always far greater than the cost of getting it.

 Residency and Domicile Considerations

-Residency and domicile are two critical factors that can significantly impact the estate planning process for mixed-nationality couples residing in the UK.
-Understanding these concepts is essential for navigating the complexities of international estate planning and ensuring that your estate is managed according to your wishes.
+Residency and domicile are two critical — but very different — factors that can significantly impact the estate planning process for mixed-nationality couples residing in the UK.
+Many people confuse these concepts, but understanding the distinction is essential for navigating the complexities of international estate planning and ensuring that your estate is managed according to your wishes.

 What Constitutes Residency?

 Residency is typically determined by where you live for a significant part of the year.
 In the UK, the Statutory Residence Test (SRT) is used to determine an individual’s residency status for tax purposes.
-The SRT considers various factors, including the amount of time spent in the UK, the purpose of your visit, and whether you have a home here.
+The SRT considers various factors, including the number of days spent in the UK, whether you have a home here, and your connections to the UK (such as family, work, and accommodation).

 Domicile and Its Impact on Inheritance

 Understanding the distinction between residency and domicile is vital for effective international estate planning.
-By grasping these concepts, mixed-nationality couples can better navigate the complexities of their estate planning needs and ensure that their wishes are respected.
+By grasping these concepts, mixed-nationality couples can better navigate the complexities of their estate planning needs and ensure that their wishes are respected — and that they don’t inadvertently trigger a large IHT liability.
+Plan, don’t panic — but do plan early.

 Choosing the Right Jurisdiction

-When it comes to estate planning, the choice of jurisdiction is a critical aspect that mixed-nationality couples must carefully consider.
-The jurisdiction governing their assets can significantly impact the distribution of their estate according to their wishes.
+When it comes to estate planning, the question of which jurisdiction’s laws will govern the distribution of your assets is a critical consideration that mixed-nationality couples must carefully address.
+The jurisdiction governing different categories of assets can significantly impact how your estate is distributed and taxed.

-Understanding the implications of jurisdiction is essential, especially for couples with dual citizenship or assets in multiple countries.
-The laws governing inheritance, taxation, and asset distribution vary significantly across jurisdictions, making it a complex decision.
+Understanding the implications of jurisdiction is essential, especially for couples with connections to multiple countries.
+The laws governing inheritance, taxation, and asset distribution vary significantly across jurisdictions, making this a complex area requiring specialist guidance.

 Factors Influencing Jurisdiction

-Several factors influence the choice of jurisdiction for mixed-nationality couples.
+Several factors influence which jurisdiction’s laws apply to the estate of a mixed-nationality couple.
 These include:

 How to Navigate Different Legal Systems

 Navigating different legal systems requires a comprehensive understanding of the laws applicable to the couple’s situation.
-This includes understanding the implications of dual citizenship on inheritance laws and the spouse’s inheritance rights.
+This includes understanding the implications of dual citizenship on inheritance laws and the spouse’s inheritance rights in each relevant jurisdiction.

 Addressing Cultural Differences

 Cultural differences play a significant role in shaping estate planning strategies for mixed-nationality couples residing in the UK.
-These differences can impact various aspects of estate planning, from the distribution of assets to the care of children.
+These differences can impact various aspects of estate planning, from the distribution of assets to the care of children and even the structure of the family unit itself.

 Communication and Understanding